The bounded Borel class and complex representations of 3-manifold groups: Outline of the Paper and the definition of the Borel invariant

 \section{Outline of the Paper and the definition of the Borel invariant}

-\subsection{The cocycle representing $\beta_b(n)$}
+\subsection{The cocycle representing $\beta_\mathrm{b}(n)$}

-We start in Sections~\ref{new section def cocycle} and \ref{sec:affine_flags} by setting up a homological machinery involving chains on configuration spaces largely borrowed from Goncharov, \cite{Goncharov}.
+We start in Sections~\ref{new section def cocycle} and \ref{sec:affine_flags} by setting up a homological machinery involving chains on configuration spaces; this is largely borrowed from Goncharov, \cite{Goncharov}.
 The aim is to define an invariant

-on the space of $4$-tuples of complete flags in $\C^n$ and to show that it is a strict cocycle.
-The definition of the cocycle in general is rather technical, so we will illustrate here only the case $n=3$.
-Moreover, we give here a definition dual to the one used in Section~\ref{new section def cocycle} that has the advantage of being a bit less technical, but is however not so easily generalisable to the case $n>3$.
+on the space of $4$-tuples of complete flags in $\mathbb{C}^n$ and to show that it is a strict cocycle.
+The definition of the cocycle in general is rather technical, so we will illustrate here only the case $n=3$ in the dual setting, that is interchanging lines and planes through the origin.
+Observe that interestingly, Falbel and Wang have just proven \cite{Falbel_Wang} that this dual cocycle is not equal to GoncharovÕs cocycle but only cohomologous to it.
+Furthermore the authors give an explicit coboundary for the difference of the two cocycles \cite[Proposition 3.10]{Falbel_Wang}.

-A complete flag in $\C^2$ is a choice of a line in $\C^2$ or, equivalenly, of a point $P\in\PC$.
-Using the identification $\Pp^1\C=\partial \mathbb{H}^3$, the invariant $B_2$ associates to four points in $\PC$ the signed volume of the ideal tetrahedron that they define.
+A complete flag in $\mathbb{C}^2$ is a choice of a line in $\mathbb{C}^2$ or, equivalenly, of a point $P\in\PC$.
+Using the identification $\Pp^2(\mathbb{C})=\partial \mathbb{H}^3$, the invariant $B_2$ associates to four points in $\PC$ the signed volume of the ideal tetrahedron that they define.

 After projectivization, a complete flag $F$ in $\PCC$ is given by a projective line $L\subset \PCC$ and a point $P\in L$.
 We denote it by $F=\{P\in L\subset \PCC \}\in\FL$.
 Given a complete flag $F\in \FL$ and a projective line $L'\subset \PCC$, we define the intersection $F\cap L'$ to be the point in $\PCC$ given by